anmolbajaj2192/sigmaGPT/notes/01-Functionality-get-ready-for-prompt.md

-in ChatWindow.jsx, we are dealing with prompt and replies, where will import both state varibles, so we imported MyContext.jsx, then will const{}=useContext(MyContext), in input tag will add value = {prompt} and onChange fnx within that if event occur then setPrompt(e.target.value) so with this our input is saved in value now once the input like 'what is 2+2' is visible and click on send button then, on 'submit' button will add getReply which is fnx which is created. getReply is async fnx, prepare options-> method:Post, content type: applicaiton/json, body:message:prompt, threadId
+in ChatWindow.jsx, we are dealing with prompt and replies, where will import both state varibles, so we imported MyContext.jsx, then will const{}=useContext(MyContext), in input tag will add value = {prompt} and onChange fnx within that if event occur then setPrompt(e.target.value) so with this our input is saved in value now once the input like 'what is 2+2' is visible and click on send button then, on 'submit' button will add getReply which is fnx which is created. getReply is async fnx, prepare options-> method:Post, content type: applicaiton/json, body:message:prompt, threadId.